-When visiting the Bureau of Motor Vehicles, you must have your passport, I-20, I-94, Social Security Card (if applicable), a letter from the International Student Services Office, and your payment (Payment Methods and Fees).
+When visiting the Bureau of Motor Vehicles, you must have your passport, visa, I-20, I-94, Social Security Card (if applicable), a letter from the International Student Services Office, and your payment (Payment Methods and Fees).

 There are several steps to apply for an Ohio Driver’s License

 - Study the Digest of Ohio Motor Vehicle Laws.

 - Go to the nearest State Highway Patrol Examination Station for a written test and vision screening.
 No appointment is necessary, but be sure to check which days and hours the nearest station is open.
 Local locations include Ravenna, Kent, and Streetsboro.